 Specific Cost Considerations from Prototyping to Manufacturing

 In some ways, designing a prototype for a new product is the easy part.
 That is because there are multiple things to consider before the manufacturing process can begin.
 The type of materials to use is the first on the list.
 For example, will the product packaging be made from paper or plastic?
 Will the product itself be made from cloth, metal, or steel?
 It’s a fine balance between keeping costs to a minimum and choosing materials that won’t fall apart shortly after the consumer purchases the product.
+Also, you have to plan if what type of machine andplasma cutting tablethat you’re going to use for the manufacturing process.

 Another huge consideration is how much money is available to put down to secure a supplier and start manufacturing the new item.
 Company managers must remember that it may be several months before they earn anything in way of return on investment.
 The process tends to go more smoothly when the factory partner is located nearby.
 This allows the people manufacturing the product an opportunity to visit the site to see how it operates as well as stay in closer communication.
 A local manufacturer also helps reduce shipping costs.
 According to Autodesk’s Line//Shape//Space publication, “Unless your factory partner is within driving distance, you will be doing a lot of business with FedEx to get samples back and forth.”